 The Yamaguchi criteria is probably the most commonly used and sensitive scoring system for diagnosing adult-onset Still disease 6.

-Diffuse pericapitate joint space narrowing with radiocarpal involvement is commonly seen 7.
+Pericapitate and trapezoid-metacarpal joint space narrowing without radiocarpal involvement is characteristic 7.
 This pattern is rarer in rheumatoid arthritis.

 Treatment and prognosis

 Steroids are commonly used to achieve remission of acute disease.
-Disease modifying anti-rheumatic drugs may be used to maintain remission 3.
+Disease modifying antirheumatic drugs (DMARDs) may be used to maintain remission 3.